-The FICP was created on 1989, in accordance with the provisions of the Act of 31 December1989 on Preventing and Resolving Personal Debt Problems that have already been incorporated into the Consumer Protection Code under Articles L 333.4 to L 333.6 The system is organised around household debt commissions with at least one for each department (department is the French administrative unit).
+The FICP was created on 1989, in accordance with the provisions of the Act of 31 December 1989 on Preventing and Resolving Personal Debt Problems that have already been incorporated into the Consumer Protection Code under Articles L 333.4 to L 333.6 The system is organised around household debt commissions with at least one for each department (department is the French administrative unit).
 These commissions work with the creditors of people facing debt problems in order to try to achieve out-of-court agreement and reschedule the debts.
-If all this procedure fails, the debt commissions can propose specific measures that will be binding on the approval following judge handles parties, by the that the case.
+If all this procedure fails, the debt commissions can propose specific measures that will be binding on the parties, following approval by the judge that handles the case.

 The FICP's primary aim is to provide credit institutions with information that will help them assess the repayment difficulties encountered by individuals.
 The Article L333-4 of Consumer Protection Code defines the content of the database.
-That is: a. the payment incidents about nonprofessional loans to individuals b. applications filed with the debt commissions, c. mutuallyagreed or court-ordered work-out measures to deal with cases of overindebtedness, including the bankruptcy measures (Act 2003-710 of 1 August 2003) d. personal and the civil bankruptcy rulings made Alsace and Moselle departments. in the In fact, the National database on household credit repayment incidents (FICP), administered by the Bank of France, is the key tool in the prevention of overindebtedness.
+That is: a. the payment incidents about nonprofessional loans to individuals b. applications filed with the debt commissions, c. mutuallyagreed or court-ordered work-out measures to deal with cases of overindebtedness, including the personal bankruptcy measures (Act 2003-710 of1 August 2003) and Alsace civil bankruptcy rulings made and Moselle departments. in the

+In fact, the National database on household credit repayment incidents (FICP), administered by the Bank of France, is the key tool in the prevention of overindebtedness.
 Being listed in the FICP does not prevent credit institutions from granting loans, but is designed to provide them with information so that they can better assess their risks in this area of activity.